AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/ams-aem.md

 Remove any file prefixed `ams_`.

-If `conf.dispatcher.d/clientheaders` now contains a single file with suffix `_clientheaders.any`, it should be renamed to `clientheaders.any` and don't forget to adapt the `$include` statements referring to that file in the farm files as well.
+If `conf.dispatcher.d/clientheaders` now contains a single file with suffix `_clientheaders.any`, it should be renamed to `clientheaders.any` and do not forget to adapt the `$include` statements referring to that file in the farm files as well.

 If the folder however contains multiple, farm-specific files with that pattern, their contents